 VP: One of the things that our rotavirus model predicted back in 2009 was that when vaccination coverage among infants reached around 90 percent (which it is now), you would start to see rotavirus outbreaks only every two years instead of the annual winter outbreaks that occurred prior to vaccination.
 So far, that prediction seems to have been borne out, which is pretty cool!
 It is really difficult to make accurate long-term predictions with models—it’s like trying to predict the weather next month.

 You joined the School of Public Health faculty in 2012.
 What do you want to accomplish in the long term?

 VP: Ultimately, my goal is to collaborate with researchers around the world to better link up models for the transmission dynamics of infection with data from settings in which the diseases cause the greatest burden of morbidity and mortality.
 This will not only lead to a better understanding of the factors that drive differences in disease patterns across countries, but will also hopefully lead to better ways to evaluate and promote interventions to reduce the burden of these diseases.

-This Article was submitted by Denise L Meyer, on Friday, January 18, 2013.
+This article was submitted by Denise L Meyer on January 18, 2013.